pornin/TestSSLServer/README.md

    support SSL 2.0, it merely claims to do so.
 Some other SSL scanning tools wrongly indicate this occurrence as "supports SSL 2.0", which is why this warning is included.

+   - **PV006**

+   TLS 1.0 is deprecated as of March 2021.
+It has known flaws.
+   Recent clients and servers support TLS 1.2 and later and use a fallback mechanism to prevent attackers from forcing your brower to fallback to TLS 1.0.
+It is recomended to disable TLS 1.0 support.

+   - **PV007**

+TLS 1.1 is deprecated as of March 2021.
+It has no known flaws but we don't want to take any risks.
+Recent clients and servers support TLS 1.2 and later and use a fallback mechanism to prevent attackers from forcing your browser back to fall back to TLS 1.1.
+It is recommended to disable TLS 1.1 spport.

  - **RN001**: Server does not support secure renegotiation.